 The Dutch Boys is released on May 21st on Amazon and Vimeo.
 For more information, visit NQV Media.

 Themes of masculinity, community, belonging and desire find a sublime fresh voice in NQV’s latest short film collection, The Dutch Boys.
 Not since The Italian Boys have we seen a compilation this compelling from the NQV team.
 Each film’s sheer artistry and impact ensure The Dutch Boys is both unforgettable and essential viewing.
 Here, we travel through themes of fear, religious control, community entrapment and artistic freedom—each outstanding short film weaving together to create a rich, complex and stunning tapestry of stories.
 The result is a beautiful and enriching journey into masculinity, sexuality, socialisation, passion and defiance.

 The Dutch Boys opens with Brick, directed by Viktor van der Valk.
 Here, we meet a brick production worker named Jeffrey; his life, security and emotional certainty suddenly challenged by a new mysterious staff member.
 This is followed by South of Heaven, directed by Marco van Bergen, a stunning dissection of religion and family pressure as we meet Elias during a birthday trip back home.
 His personality split between a college life of acceptance and freedom with a new boyfriend, Jasper, and a home life built on religion, secrecy and silence.
 However, as both worlds collide, Elias must finally choose a path.
 But will his mother and brother allow this choice without religious intervention?

 Next up is Lukas by the Sea, directed by Jordi Wijnalda, with a stunning exploration of human desire, sexuality and connection.
 Here, twentysomething Lukas explores his innermost thoughts, desires and fears through the course of a single night.
-But will any of his sexual adventures and attempted connections result in the sense of belonging?
+But will any of his sexual adventures and attempted connections result in a sense of belonging?
 And can Lukas find what he is looking for before the sun rises?